jetbrains-academy/intellij-platform-plugin-course/psiSection/addingPsiElementsLesson/addingAnnotationsProgrammingTask/task.md

 <div class="hint" title="Creating annotations">

 Use `KtPsiFactory` to create a new annotation entry.
-Look into how to instantiate KtPsiFactory and use it to create annotations.
+Learn how to instantiate `KtPsiFactory` and use it to create annotations.
 </div>

 <div class="hint" title="Checking for existing annotations">

 Implement a helper method to check if a `KtFunction` already has a `@Deprecated` annotation.
-You might find KtFunction’s `annotationEntries` property useful for this.
+The `annotationEntries` property of 'KtFunction' might be useful for this.
 </div>